Jc-alt logo

 def trap(self, height: List[int]) -> int:

-# Monotonic Stack: A stack that maintains non-increasing heights
+# A stack that maintains monotonic decreasing heights

-# When non-increasing breaks: curr height will serve as right wall,
+# When monotonic decreasing rule breaks, curr height will serve as right wall,

 # Monotonic stack to store indices